Frogs in the Garden

 Native water plants such as nardoo or reeds, provide shelter, rest areas and food.
 They also help to balance the eco-system, and keep the water clean.
 Avoid noxious weeds such as water hyacinth and salvinia, which can choke waterways.

 Pacific Blue-eyes, Pseudomugil signifer, native to the Brisbane region, eat mosquito larva, but not tadpoles.
 Keep 3 or 4 in a small pond and feed them once a week with fish food.
+Note, Gold fish are not compatible with frog habitat as they will eat frog eggs and tadpoles.

 Access to the Water